 Update 12/22/19You want to become a personal trainer.
 You love working out and helping others.
 You've picked a certification and are studying to take your certification exam.
 Great!
 What comes after you get certified?
 In over 800 fitness certification classes I've taught, one thing I've noticed is most fitness certification focus more on the science of exercise than life in the real world.
 This leads to frustration and depression among fitness trainers when they realize being successful is more than just getting certified.
 To help you, here is straight talk on things you need to know if you get into the fitness business.
 Fitness textbooks and college classes do not tell you this – but I will.

-Sometimes being qualified comes with making mistakes.
+Sometimes, being qualified comes with making mistakes.
 We all make them.
 Experience is the fruit of the tree of errors.
-While mistakes are inevitable for all of us, one of the best ways to minimize errors is to be as educated as you can.
+While mistakes are inevitable for all of us, one of the best ways to minimize them is to be as educated as possible.
 Personal training and teaching group exercise classes can be very difficult.

 It's hard to find time in your day for yourself to continue to learn.

 But, the good news is most personal trainers are lazy.
 They do the minimum- like only getting certified.
 They spend more time in the gym working out than they do in the library.
-As such, it doesn't take much effort to know more than your competition.
+As such, knowing more than your competition doesn't require much effort.

 If you devote just 15 minutes a day to learning about health and fitness – after you get certified – in less than 3 months, you will be light-years ahead most certified personal trainers.
 I guarantee this.

-Some fitness trainers think as soon as they get certified, the money will start rolling in.
+Some fitness trainers think the money will start rolling in as soon as they get certified.
 They quickly learn it doesn't.
 If you want to become a personal trainer, here's a couple of things you should know:

 - Most fitness centers don't pay much.
-Some gyms may only pay you when you are actually personal training people -and pay you nothing for “floor time,” in other words, the time you spend being available to help members in ways that are not related to personal training.
+Some gyms may only pay you when you are actually personal training people -and pay you nothing for “floor time,” in other words, the time you spend being available to help members in ways unrelated to personal training.
 While most, gyms do pay an hourly rate, it will probably be minimum wage.

 - You will get commissions when you train clients but the gym will take at least 50% of what you make.
 If you add in taxes, this leaves less than most people think they will be making.